What Is the Difference Between Customer Service and Customer Support?

 How Do You Measure Customer Service and Customer Support?

-Customer service is measured by CSAT and NPS scores, where customers are surveyed on business services and products.
+Customer service is measured by CSAT, NPS, and CES, besides customer churn rates, where customers are surveyed on business services and products.

 For instance, questions like: